vishv1098/covidapp/README.md

 1. **As a user** I want a select date bar on the top of the screen **So that** I can search for the date to view my heart rate, step count and the other vital data on that particular day.

-2.  **As a user** I want a Carousel screen to tap on a day from previous week **So that** I need not spend much time searching for the data of the previous week.
+2.  **As a user** I want a Carousel screen to tap on a day from previous week **So that** I need not spend much time searching for the date of the previous week.

-3. **As a user** I want cards below the Carousel screen on the home screen **So that** I can see all the health related data clearly.
+3. **As a user** I want cards which contain text below the Carousel screen on the home screen **So that** I can see all the vital data clearly.

-4. **As a user** I want a graph view below all the data cards **So that** I can see my heart rate variation on that day in the graph.
+4. **As a user** I want a graph below all the data cards **So that** I can see my heart rate variation on that particular day in the graph.

 **Acceptance criteria**
 1. Once grant the user the permission to view their data from the fitbit and the google fit on the device screen, then the data will be displayed on the home screen otherwise it will display the text as "Grant permission to read your data in the device screen".